HM Prison Leeds: History

 Construction of Leeds Prison (originally named Leeds Borough Gaol) was completed in 1847.
 Built from locally quarried stone, the prison originally had four wings radiating from a central point in a Victorian architectural style (known as 'radial') typical both of the time, and in the latest UK prisons.
 Each of these four wings had three landings of cells.
 Eventually Armley Gaol was renamed along with other prisons to make their locations more obvious to people unfamiliar with these areas.

 The prison was a site of execution (by hanging) from 1847 until 1961.
-The final execution was that of Zsiga Pankotia (31) on 29 June 1961, for the murder of 50-year-old Eli "Jack" Myers in a house burglary in the city's Roundhay district.
+The final execution was that of Zsiga Pankotai (31) on 29 June 1961, for the murder of 50-year-old Eli "Jack" Myers in a house burglary in the city's Roundhay district.
 The final execution in A block was that of 19-year-old Walter Sharpe in 1950.

-The 'Castle style' entrance range of the building and the 200 metres of perimeter wall received a Grade II* heritage listing in 1976.
+The 'castle style' entrance range of the building and the 200 metres of perimeter wall received a Grade II* heritage listing in 1976.

 In 1990, the Howard League for Penal Reform announced that it would conduct its own independent inquiry into the deaths of five teenage prisoners at HMP Leeds.
 This followed a refusal by the Home Office to hold a public inquiry.

 A further two wings were added in 1994, and a new gate complex was opened in September 2002, providing much needed staff facilities and an improvement to the entry point for all visitors and staff.
 Most of the older parts of the prison have been extensively refurbished since 2003.